spnkrtv/SemrushTestAssignment/README.md

 # How to make and run an app container using Docker

-For a perspective of Nordlys infrastructure migration to Kubernetes that guide give a short overview of the technology and gives an example of running an application in Docker ecosystem.
+For a perspective of Nordlys infrastructure migration to Kubernetes present guide gives a short overview of the technology and gives an example of running an application in Docker ecosystem.

 ## What is Docker?